victorgxn/victorgxn/README.md

 ## I'm victorg 🙋🏻

-- 👨‍🏫 I enjoy learning coding skills as well share/document my progress
+- 👨‍🏫 I enjoy learning as well share/document my progress
 - 🏆 Goal: Enjoy what I do every day
 - 📚 Currently, I'm studying software engineer at VIU, while working as a full stack programmer .
-- 🏃 Other than that, I spend my time going to the gym and doing various sports.
+- 🏃 Other than that, I spend my time going to the gym and running.
 ### 📬 Connect with me:

 <p align="left">